 Photo by Jake LewisAT THE BAR

-Don't buy drinks for your wasted bros.
+Don't buy drinks for your wasteman mates.
 Don't do rounds.
 Don't engage the bar staff in conversation.
 Don't order anything that clearly isn't fucking there.
 This is a club, not a microbrewery.
-Just stand patiently, order quickly, and try not to spit at the bar staff when they purposely forget to give you back your change.COKE IS OVERRATED
+Just stand patiently, order quickly and try not to spit at the bar staff when there's no change from a score for two vodka lemonades.COKE IS SHIT

 I don’t know why anyone under 30 takes coke.
-Most of us just about make a living wage, and we’re snorting so much of it that "cocaine in the water" is now rooted in more than just an outlandish Rick Ross lyric.
+Most of us just about make a living wage, and we’re snorting so much of it that "cocaine in the water" is now a reality rather than an outlandish Rick Ross lyric.
 It’s not exactly an instant club-aid like pills or acid, either.
-Once you’re in the club, 90 percent of your night will be spent calling for, collecting, dishing out, asking around for, and talking about coke.
-Then, if it’s not gone, the after-parties turn into cotton-mouthed mothers' meetings when we’re supposed to be, you know, having a laugh.
-Oh, and there's always that dick who pockets the communal dollar straw.BUT KETAMINE IS WORSE
+Once you’re in the club, 90 percent of your night will be spent calling for, collecting, dishing out, asking around for and talking about coke.
+Then, if it’s not run out, the after-parties turn into cotton-mouthed mothers' meetings when we’re supposed to be, you know, having a laugh.
+And some dick always pockets the communal note.

 Photo by Daniel LeinweberON THE FLOOR

-Stop staring at the DJs.
-They’ll still look like someone bent over some electronic gizmos no matter your vantage point, or how unrelenting your gaze is.PUT YOUR FUCKING PHONE AWAY
+Stop staring at the DJ, ffs, they’re not a magic eye picture; they’ll still look like someone bent double over some electronic stuff no matter how unrelenting your gaze.PUT YOUR FUCKING IPHONE AWAY

-Alas, there will always be a gaggle of dickheads trying to turn Corsica into Roskilde 2000—it's just one of those sad parts of the nightlife experience, and one you might have to just allow.
-If they did it a bar, or at a bus stop, or a family wedding, you'd be well within your rights to end them.
-But in a club it’s cramped, and frankly being a dick to some people for having more fun than you sucks.
-Unless it’s this next group, of course…
+Alas, there will always be a gaggle of dickheads trying to turn Corsica into Roskilde 2000 – it's just one of those sad parts of the nightlife experience, one you might have to just allow.
+If they did it a pub, or at a bus stop, or a family wedding, you'd be well within your rights to end them.
+But in a club, it’s cramped and frankly being a dick to some people for having more fun than you sucks.
+Unless it’s this next lot, of course…

 Photo by Jake LewisPART-TIMERS

 Those people that go raving once a year.
-The weekend warriors, the stragglers, the civilians in sunglasses, cardboard-box-dancing straight out of a 90s workout routine.Don't give them any space or time.
+The Birthday Boys, the Heartbreak Kids, the stragglers, the City boys, the pilly civilians with sunglasses and comedy big-fish, cardboard-box dancing straight out of a Freddie Starr routine from the mid 90s.Don't give them any space, or respect, or time.
 There's only one way they'll learn: pure fucking animosity.
 This isn't the summer of love any more; electronic music is now basically the only music and you're gonna have to fight for your territory.
-Clubs need to regain exclusivity; otherwise they might as well be another local radio music festival.SPACE COWBOYS
+Clubs need to regain exclusivity otherwise they might as just be V Festival with worse toilets.

-They’re old, throwing Tai Chi moves, staring at the ceiling, wearing sandals and those graphic-equalizer T-shirts, but don’t let it irk you.
-Give them space and let them be and have some respect for an old rave soldier.
-You wouldn't piss on a war memorial, so no need to take selfies with the scene's 'Nam veterans.
+They’re old, throwing Tai Chi moves, staring at the ceiling, wearing sandals and those graphic equalizer tees, but don’t take the piss.
+Give them space and let them be.
+Have some respect for an old rave soldier.
+You wouldn't piss on a war memorial so no need to take selfies with the scene's Chelsea Pensioners.

 Photo by Jake LewisSMOKING AREA